Schlieren

 Team:

-Alexa den Hartog/PO4 architekten (lead), Joshua Guiness (lead), Guillaume Othenin-Girard, Léonore Nemec, Dieter Dietz, Zoé Lefèvre, Aurèle Pulfer, Julia Martignoni/PO4 architekten
+Alexa den Hartog/PO4 architekten (lead), Joshua Guiness (lead), Dieter Dietz, Guillaume Othenin-Girard, Léonore Nemec, Zoé Lefèvre, Aurèle Pulfer, Julia Martignoni/PO4 architekten, Nicola Bettazza

 With: